 "Certainly the most charming and probably the funniest half-hour of the radio week"

-To date Alex has brought seven solo shows to the Edinburgh Fringe.
-In 2011 Alex returned with his solo stand-up show Seven Years In The Bathroom which has subsequently become a national UK tour and The Taskmaster II, a one off show concluding a year long challenge in which Alex persuaded 20 of his favorite comedians to take part in a covert competition.
+To date Alex has brought seven solo shows to the Edinburgh Fringe including The Taskmaster II, a one off show concluding a year long challenge in which Alex persuaded 20 of his favorite comedians to take part in a covert competition.
+In 2013 Alex returned with his solo stand-up show Lies which has subsequently become a national UK tour.

 Numerous TV appearances include The Matt Lucas Awards, Dara O'Briain's School of Hard Sums, Celebrity Mastermind and The Games That Time Forgot, a documentary written and presented by Alex for BBC Four.
 He has also performed stand-up on Dave's One Night Stand.